primait/veil/README.md

 }
 ```

-# Skip redacting data
+# Environmental Awareness

-In testing environments it may be useful not to censor your logs.
+In testing environments it may be useful to not censor your logs.
 You can globally disable Veil's redaction behavior at runtime by enabling the *non-default* feature flag `toggle` and:

 - Setting the `VEIL_DISABLE_REDACTION` environment variable.